Go to main navigation Navigation menu Skip navigation Home page Search

 Tell us about your classmates, who where they, and how have they contributed to your learning and broadening of perspectives?

 My cohort felt like a huge set of gear wheels that work together.
-The SSE MBA program management picks the right candidates to create a pool of high calibre individuals that contribute on different levels and areas.
+The Executive MBA program management picks the right candidates to create a pool of high calibre individuals that contribute on different levels and areas.
 Every participant has a background and experience to share that enables other attendees to learn.
 The whole group is divided into reflection groups where various group works are held along the program.
-We where seven people.
+We were seven people.
 Every one of us had a kind of “superpower” that contributed to achieve results during the courses but also to share experiences to others.
-When looking back I think that the people in the cohort were one the key factors of my journey.
+When looking back I think that the people in the cohort were one of the key factors of my journey.
 The fruitful dialogues during breaks, learnings in the group discussions or simply asking for advice gave me the chance to grow.
 Not only regarding my career but also in personal belonging I was able to utilize the aggregated toolset.
 I am grateful to have met so many great characters where I am still in contact with some of them on a regular basis.

 As part of the program, you studied innovation and entrepreneurship.
 As a manager in a big global organization, and not an entrepreneur, have you had any use of it?

 Absolutely.
 The innovation course shared so many new tools and skills to apply in various areas of life (not only in professional scenarios).
-Like in the whole MBA program, the real value of the entrepreneurship concentration showed itself in the end.
+Like in the whole program, the real value of the entrepreneurship concentration showed itself in the end.
 It all adds up and connects all dots when looking back.
 The basics and theory in the beginning get paired with a live project that is executed from a first scratch to a pitch in front of a Dragons Den jury.
 During this process I noticed the similarities to my role in a multinational company.
 From raw idea generation, collaborative team work to design thinking methodologies I utilized these capabilities in my organization along the way.
 Big companies often struggle to be creative, fast, and disruptive.
 With the course of innovation and entrepreneurship I was able to build my skillset and create my own new way of work within my organisation.

 What has surprised you the most?

 One thing was my brain capacity.
 It quickly adapts to new requirements and surroundings and absorbs as much information as possible.
 Like a muscle the brain gets stronger and more durable if you train it well.
-The MBA program was the perfect workout program for my brain.
+The program was the perfect workout program for my brain.

-Another think was the aspect of change.
+Another thing was the aspect of change.
 I knew I will step out of the program as a different person.
 Different in a way of having built up knowledge, developed my skills in team efforts and leadership, ability to cope with assignments that require new knowledge and theories.
 But on the other hand, as well as creating a network of high calibre participants and professors I can consult, making friends to meet and make travels and last but not least sharing the stacked passion of my journey in Stockholm School of Economics to friends, family and people that want to grow and strive to achieve new goals.